libertypi/mtsearch/README.md

 ## API throttling:

-> **Note**: Currently, M-Team appears to implement API throttling dynamically.
-You're free to experiment with different settings of rate limiting until you get banned.
+> **Note**: Currently, M-Team implements dynamic and daily API throttling.
+You're free to experiment with different rate limitings until you get banned.
 For scraping a small number of pages, use the `--no-limit` switch to temporarily disable the rate limiter.

 ## Authors